Pink noise: Electronic devices

 There is no known lower bound to background pink noise in electronics.
 Measurements made down to 10^{−6} Hz (taking several weeks) have not shown a ceasing of pink-noise behaviour.
-(Kleinpenning, de Kuijper, 1988) measured the resistance in a noisy carbon-sheet resistor, and found 1/f noise behavior over the range of $[10^{-5.5} \mathrm{Hz}, 10^4 \mathrm{Hz}]$, a range of 9.5 decades.
+(Kleinpenning, de Kuijper, 1988) measured the resistance in a noisy carbon-sheet resistor, and found 1/ noise behavior over the range of ×10^-5.5 Hz to ×10^4 Hz, a range of 9.5 decades.

 A pioneering researcher in this field was Aldert van der Ziel.

 Flicker noise is commonly used for the reliability characterization of electronic devices.
 It is also used for gas detection in chemoresistive sensors by dedicated measurement setups.